google/makerfaire-booth/2017/decoupled_orrery/README.md

 * 8x M4 washer (fits #6, optional)
 * 5x M5x40 (91292A194)
 * 5x M5 nylock (90576A104)
-* 5x 24mm of ID=5mm spacer (printed is ok, or use a 20mm from openbuilds with an extra nut)
+* 5x 24mm of ID=5mm spacer (a printed version is in this directory; we used a 20mm aluminum spacer plus an extra nut)

 Tool-wise, you'll need a way to cut and deburr the metal rods, and an arbor press.
 A 1-ton press barely works, I suggest a 2-ton or better.